mattermost/docs/source/administration/config-settings.md

 **Email Attribute** (`"EmailAttribute": ""`)

 The attribute in the LDAP server that will be used to populate the email addresses of users in Mattermost.

+Email notifications will be sent to this email address, and this email address may be viewable by other Mattermost users depending on privacy settings choosen by the System Administrator.

 **Username Attribute** (`"UsernameAttribute": ""`)

-The attribute in the LDAP server that will be used to populate the username field in Mattermost.
-This may be the same as the ID Attribute.
+**The attribute in the LDAP server that will be used to populate the username field in Mattermost user interface.** This attribute will be used within the Mattermost user interface to identify and mention users.
+For example, if a Username Attribute is set to **john.smith** a user typing `@john` will see `@john.smith` in their auto-complete options and posting a message with `@john.smith` will send a notification to that user that they've been mentioned.

+The **Username Attribute** may be set to the same value used to sign-in to the system, called an **ID Attribute**, or it can be mapped to a different value.

 **ID Attribute** (`"IdAttribute": ""`)

 The attribute in the LDAP server that will be used as a unique identifier in Mattermost.

-This is the attribute that will be used to create Mattermost accounts.
-It should be an LDAP attribute with a value that does not change, such as username or uid.
-If a user’s Id Attribute changes, it will create a new Mattermost account unassociated with their old one.
+It serves two purposes:

-This is also the value used to log in to Mattermost in the “LDAP Username” field on the sign in page.
-Normally this attribute is the same as the “Username Attribute” field above.
-If your team typically uses domain\username to sign in to other services with LDAP, you may choose to put domain\username in this field to maintain consistency between sites.
+**This value is used to sign in to Mattermost in the “LDAP Username” field on the sign in page.** This attribute can be the same as the **Username Attribute** field above, which is what is used to identify users in the Mattermost interface, or it can be a different value, for example a User ID number.
+If your team typically uses `DOMAIN\username` to sign in to other services with LDAP, you may enter a field name that maps to `DOMAIN\username` to maintain consistency between sites.

+**This is the attribute that will be used to create unique Mattermost accounts.** This attribute should be an LDAP attribute with a value that does not change, such as `username` or `uid`.
+If a user’s **ID Attribute** changes and the user attempts to login the Mattermost server will attempt to create a new Mattermost user account based on the new **ID Attribute** and fail since new Mattermost users accounts can't be created with duplicate email addresses or Mattermost usernames (as defined in the **Username Attribute**).

 **Skip Certificate Verification** (`"SkipCertificateVerification": false`)